(revised 7 Mar 13)

 - Attendance Requirements

-- At the discretion of the Chairman, a member missing three consecutive meeting shall be removed from the Committee roster, with the resulting vacancy to be filled at the next regular election of members.
+- At the discretion of the Co-Chairs, a member missing a total of three consecutive meetings shall be removed from the Committee roster, with the resulting vacancy to be filled at the next regular election of members.

 - Attendance requirements do not apply to government liaison members.